 You don’t need a massive marketing budget to boost your business profits.
 The key to success is to ensure you have a clear goal and target audience.
 Once you know what you want to achieve and who you’re selling to, there are plenty of low-cost marketing and advertising techniques that will help you achieve your goals without breaking the bank.

-Before you begin marketing your business, you need to make sure your digital channels are in a position to capitalise on the expected traffic from your marketing activity.
+We'll go into these in more detail later on.
+But first, before you begin marketing your business, you need to make sure your digital channels are in a position to capitalise on the expected traffic from your marketing activity.
 For example, there’s no point promoting a website that reads poorly or is slow to load; or signpost to social channels that are rarely updated.

 Keep it simple